ColfaxResearch/cutlass-kernels/src/fmha/README.md

 # FMHA

+NOTE: For the new FP8 and pipelined version, please go to /fmha-pipeline.
+This legacy version is preserved as companion code to our original paper.

 An implementation of the FMHA algorithm based on FlashAttention-2, using CUTLASS/CuTe and built for Hopper (SM90) architecture.
 Explained in the companion paper "A Case Study in CUDA Kernel Fusion: Implementing FlashAttention-2 on NVIDIA Hopper Architecture using the CUTLASS Library" (https://research.colfax-intl.com/nvidia-hopper-flashattention-2/).

 ## Building and Running.